Europe seeks to stem flow of Balkan asylum seekers

 Visa-free travel is for many the most tangible benefit of EU integration.
 It is also highly symbolic: long queues at foreign embassies became synonymous with the indignity and isolation felt by ex-Yugoslavs after the collapse of their joint state, whose balancing act between East and West had provided them with a coveted passport that allowed many to roam the world.

-The Balkans hemorrhaged people as Yugoslavia collapsed, with about 700,000 leaving Serbia alone.
+The Balkans haemorrhaged people as Yugoslavia collapsed, with about 700,000 leaving Serbia alone.
 With peace, the exodus slowed and the EU tightened visa regulations.

 Then in 2009 it told Serbia, Macedonia and Montenegro that their citizens could travel without visas for up to three months within the Schengen zone - part of the long process of accession to the bloc.
 Albania and Bosnia followed in 2010.